Car Brakes 101- Learn All you need to Know

-Car Brakes Are Important for safely operating a car – here is all you need to know – Car Brakes 101
+Learn how important car brakes are for safely operating a car – here is all you need to know – Car Brakes 101.

-How often do we give a thought to the brakes on our vehicles? such important components of the 100’s that make up an automobile.
+How often do we give a thought to our car brakes? such important components of the 100’s that make up an automobile.

 Have you ever considered how it works and the effects it has on your safety on the road?

 We take off we, drive and have to STOP, sometimes in an emergency due to road hazards, ranging from inconsiderate road users, road works and emergency response vehicles etc.

-So let’s take a look at what makes up the average vehicle’s braking system and how it works (in simple terms.)
+So let’s take a look at what makes up the average car’s braking system and how it works (in simple terms.)

-The Braking system is made up of these listed main components:
+101-The Braking system is made up of a few main components.

 - Master Cylinder